2025 HELOC and Home Equity Loan Requirements

 A HELOC provides a flexible credit line, allowing you to draw funds as needed, which can be helpful for long-term projects with changing costs.

 Lenders review and evaluate these aspects to ensure applicants can responsibly manage their debt.
-Let’s dive into each set of requirements, so you know what to expect.

-HELOC Requirements
+HELOC requirements

 For a HELOC, lenders assess specific factors to determine eligibility.
 These requirements help lenders check whether you can handle a second mortgage or a combined loan tied to your home’s equity.

-What Credit Score Do I Need to Qualify for a HELOC?
+What credit score do I need to qualify for a HELOC?

 Typically, you need a credit score of at least 620 for HELOC approval, even though some lenders may require higher scores to offer lower interest rates.